aleksandracodes/CI_PP4_Workout_Planner/README.md

 ## Features

 ### Logo and Navigation Bar
-- Featured and consisttent on the all pages
+- Featured and consistent on the all pages
 - The nav bar contains links to Home page, Planner page, Exercise page and Profile page.
   - Logged-in users will see their name in the nav bar with option on click to either view their profile or log out
   - Not logged in users will have option to either register or log in